 KARYN OLIVIER, who was born in Trinidad and Tobago, creates sculptures, installations and public art.
-This year, Olivier will unveil a Philadelphia memorial, commemorating more than 5,000 African Americans buried at Bethel Burying Ground.
-Last year, she participated in the Whitney Biennial (NY, NY), La Trienal at El Museo del Barrio (NY, NY), the Malta Biennale (Valleta, Malta), and Prospect.6 Triennial (New Orleans, LA).
-In 2024, Olivier also unveiled a memorial honoring a formerly enslaved servant and was selected to create a public installation in Milwaukee, memorializing Vel R. Phillips, the late politician, attorney, judge, and civil rights activist.
+In 2026, Olivier will unveil a memorial commemorating more than 5,000 African Americans buried at Bethel Burying Ground (Philadelphia, PA), and will present a solo exhibition at the Museum of Contemporary Art Detroit.
+In 2024, she participated in the Whitney Biennial (NY, NY), La Trienal at El Museo del Barrio (NY, NY), the Malta Biennale (Valleta, Malta), and Prospect.6 Triennial (New Orleans, LA).
+Last year, Olivier unveiled the Stenton House Memorial, Right Here, honoring a formerly enslaved servant, Dinah and was selected to create a public installation in Milwaukee, memorializing Vel R. Phillips, the late politician, attorney, judge, and civil rights activist.
+In addition, Olivier created an installation at Rice University (Houston, TX).
 In 2023, Olivier presented her second solo show at Tanya Bonakdar Gallery.
+In 2023, Olivier presented solo shows at Tanya Bonakdar Gallery and Swarthmore College (Swarthmore, PA).
 In 2022 Olivier participated in Documenta 15 and installed a permanent commission for Newark Airport’s Terminal A.

 Olivier has exhibited at the Gwangju and Busan biennials (South Korea), the World Festival of Black Arts and Culture (Dakar, Senegal), The Studio Museum in Harlem, The Whitney Museum of Art, MoMA P.S.1, The Museum of Fine Arts Houston, Contemporary Art Museum Houston, The Mattress Factory (Pittsburgh), SculptureCenter (New York), ICA Watershed Boston, among others.
 Solo exhibitions include Everything That’s Alive Moves at Institute of Contemporary Art in Philadelphia (2020), and A Closer Look at Laumeier Sculpture Park in St. Louis (2007).